thedatasnok/idata2304-iot-project/README.md

 Once a measurement is received at the MQTT broker, the MQTT broker forwards the message to any clients listening to topics matching this pattern.
 In this case, to support multiple sensors, a pattern matcher is used to listen to all topics that match the pattern `g9hood/+/+/cpu/group09/+`.
 The ingestion service subscribes to the broker using this pattern, and receives all messages sent to the broker using that pattern as their topic.

-As messages are received at in the ingestion service, they are processed before being persisted.
+As messages are received in the ingestion service, they are processed before being persisted.
 The message topic is destructured into a set of sensor metadata, and the message payload is parsed into a measurement object.
-Both these objects are then saved to a database.
-The Spring Boot JPA integration used to communicate with the database, which is H2 in this case.
+Both objects are then saved to a database.
+The Spring Boot JPA integration is used to communicate with the database, which is H2 in this case.
 The usage of H2 results in a less complex setup, and is stored directly to a file on the system.

 <br />